-Each of the 9 items from the general description 'kale' can be scaled by the amount in g, oz or typical portion sizes to give the total amount of Magnesium.There are 9 items ranging from Kale, scotch, raw through to Kale, frozen, unprepared per 100g of kale.
+Each of the 9 items from the general description 'kale' can be scaled by the amount in g, oz or typical portion sizes to give the total amount of Magnesium.There are 9 items ranging from Kale, scotch, raw through to Kale, frozen, cooked, boiled, drained, without salt per 100g of kale.

-Using the list below for the 9 different kale nutrition entries in our Magnesium database, the highest amount of Magnesium is in Kale, scotch, raw which contains 88 mg of Magnesium per 100g.
-The lowest amount of Magnesium is in Kale, frozen, unprepared which in 100g contains 18 mg of Magnesium.
+Using the list below for the 9 different kale nutrition entries in our database, the highest amount of Magnesium is found in Kale, scotch, raw which contains 88 mg of Magnesium per 100g.
+The lowest amount of Magnesium is in Kale, frozen, cooked, boiled, drained, without salt which in 100g contains 18 mg of Magnesium.

 From the Magnesium content in kale list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Magnesium.
 Each kale item can be scaled by different amounts to adjust the amounts of Magnesium so that it is not just, for example, the values in 100g of Kale, scotch, raw.
 The item can be scaled by quantites in g, oz or typical serving sizes.